zenUnicorn/Human-action-recognition/README.md

 # Human-action-recognition
-Human action recognition using Machine leaning and deploying to Comet
+Human action recognition using Machine leaning and deploying to Comet.